jchapman3773/Capstone-2/README.md

 # Model

 I first started off with a simple CNN.
 My final simple model used a pattern of Convolution2D and MaxPooling2D layers three times.
 After those six layers, the model was flattened into a dense layer with a final dense layer with n_categories nodes.
 There were also dropouts between each layer to help reduce overfitting.
-The pool size was (2,2) and there were 128 filters in each convolution with the input image size as (300,300).
+The pool size was (2,2) and there were 128 filters in each convolution with the input image size as 300 X 300.
 The learning rate was 0.00005.

 ![acc](graphics/Simple_CNN_acc_hist.png)
 ![loss](graphics/Simple_CNN_loss_hist.png)